JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 There will be two lines plotted, one for the `validation` data and one for the `training` data.
 The flag `-n` is for number of tasks (because I used the script for multi-task research).
 You just set number of tasks to one.

-### How to interpret frame-classification accuracy on the training set ?
+### How to interpret frame-classification accuracy on training data?

-Frame-classification accuracy on the training set (i.e. data from compute_prob_train.*.log) tells you how well your net is performing on the data it sees during training.
+Frame-classification accuracy on the training set (i.e. data from `compute_prob_train.*.log`) tells you how well your net is performing on the data it sees during training.
 If you make your neural net big enough and run enough training iterations (i.e. epochs), then you will get 100% accuracy on this data.
 This is a bad thing.
 When you get really high classification accuracy on the training set, this is typically a sign of overfitting.
-Your acoustic model has stopped “learning” patterns in speech, and started “memorizing” your data.
+Your Acoustic Model has stopped “learning” patterns in speech, and started “memorizing” your data.
 Once you’ve overfit, your model is doing more table look-up than pattern recognition.
 So, getting 100% frame classification accuracy on your training data is a bad thing.